devodog/stm32/Nucleo-F302R8/README.md

 TIM1 counter (TIM2_CNT), TIM1 prescaler (TIM2_PSC), TIM1 auto-reload register (TIM2_ARR)
 more TBD

-# Be aware - the STM32CubeIDE have generated some more files for us, for now five extra c-files for code cluttering...
+### Be aware - the STM32CubeIDE have generated some more files for us, for now five extra c-files for code cluttering...

-### DMA & DAC ???
+## Other features to investigate
+DMA, DAC, CAN, I2C, SPI, USB